 What about the ethical considerations?
 There is a compelling realisation of the true assistance provided to the insured selling their life policy.

-Recent studies and events show the industry’s has growing reputation a responsible and financially-compelling alternative to traditional asset classes.
-As a collateral benefit it has injected several billion dollars into the savings of US retirees and or their family structures.
+Recent studies and events show the industry has a growing reputation.
+It is a responsible and financially-compelling alternative to traditional asset classes.
+As a collateral benefit, it has injected several billion dollars into the savings of US retirees and or their family structures.

 Professor Naik, says: “The evidence suggests that the life settlement market has helped significantly in enhancing the welfare of policy-owners who, instead of surrendering, sold their life insurance policies in the secondary market”.1 We have performed a brief review of his research paper, Empirical Investigation of Life Settlements Secondary Market for Life Insurance Policies.

 Further support of the Life Settlements industry was shown on June 14, 2013 when signed into law a bill that lets Texas state Medicaid officials tell policyholders applying for Medicaid assistance that they can sell their contracts to a life settlement company to cover custodial healthcare expenses.

 With similar bills pending for other states, time will tell what effect this will have on the profits of major life insurance companies.
 However, it brings a new mark of legitimacy to life settlements while helping those most in need pay for medical care.